-If the withdrawal or credit drop results in a credit balance on your account (i.e. payments are greater than charges), a refund cheque is produced for credit balances over $500.
-Allow four to six weeks before refunds are available from Student Financial Services.
-The University has been directed by the Ministry of Training, Colleges and Universities to return refunds to the National Student Loans Service Centre in instances where assistance was received through a Government Student Loan.
+If the withdrawal or credit drop results in a credit balance, your funds will be issued using PayMyTuition and will be paid by Interac e-Transfer.
+Contact Student Financial Services for details.
+The University has been directed by the Ministry of Colleges and Universities to return refunds to the National Student Loans Service Centre in instances where assistance was received through a Government Student Loan program.
 In cases in which students hold U.S. Federal Loans all refunds are directed to the U.S. Department of Education per their directive.

 Winter and Summer Semesters

 Refunds of tuition fees will be calculated according to the effective date and schedule found at: https://www.uoguelph.ca/registrar/studentfinance/fees/refunds/.

 The compulsory non-refundable Registration Deposit of $200.00 is forfeited as the first charge against a withdrawal/cancellation or no show for the semester including the first five class days.
 The above schedule will only come into effect once the first $200.00 penalty has been used up.